 First things first, Malcom points out, is to make sure your barbecue has a rotisserie rod or rotisserie setup.
 You can even get one here on Amazon.com for your charcoal grill.
-Other than that the recipe only requires a pineapple, fireball whiskey and brown sugar.
+Other than that the recipe only requires a pineapple, fireball whiskey, and about a cup brown sugar.
 According to Malcom, the inspiration of the dish comes from Greg and Kristina Gaardbo from Rockin Rodizio, a mobile Brazilian Grill.
 We just want to say many thanks for this recipe.